Niketin/nonconstant-lcl-classifier/README.md

-# thesis-tool
+# Nonconstant LCL classifier

-A tool to help finding lower bound proofs for LCL-problems.
+A tool that attempts to find a nonconstant lower bound for an LCL-problem.

 This work was supported in part by the Academy of Finland, Grant 333837.